bloominstituteoftechnology/node-db1-project/queries.md

 # Database Queries

 ## find all customers that live in London.
 Returns 6 records.
+SELECT * FROM customers
+where city = "London"

 ## find all customers with postal code 1010.
 Returns 3 customers.
+SELECT * FROM customers
+where postalCode = 1010